 I’m sitting in a cafe in Dali a long way from Yiwu where we were on the second day of our Yunnan tour.

+Does All Tea Really Come From The Same Plant?
 One axiom that is typically taught to new tea students is that “all tea comes from the same plant.”
-If these students continue to learn about tea and study Chinese tea in any depth, they will discover that this statement is almost as wrong as the old belief that black tea and green tea come… // MORE
+If these students continue to learn about tea and study Chinese tea in any depth, they will discover that this statement is almost as wrong as the… // MORE

-I have been thinking about how I was going to write about this for a almost two weeks now.
+Seven Cups Founder Wins Award In Puer City I have been thinking about how I was going to write about this for a almost two weeks now.
 This award came as a complete surprise to me and I am still trying to get my mind around it.
-I found out about winning this award when I first returned to Yunnan for a short… // MORE
+I found out about winning this award when… // MORE

 This is my last post from the Green/Wulong Tea Tour for 2011.
 The tour is still continuing for a few more days…